 |

-Courtney has 20+ years of leadership experience in the financial services industry.
-She has held a wide variety of roles including leading large diverse teams, developing and executing large-scale employee engagement strategies, leading and managing business controls for high-risk processes, and project management responsibilities.
+Courtney has 25 years of leadership experience in the financial services industry.
+She has held a wide variety of roles including leading large diverse teams, developing and executing large-scale employee engagement strategies, leading and managing high-risk controls, and project management responsibilities.
 She studied Business Management at Florida Atlantic University.

 She has been passionate about animals and giving back to her community her entire life.
 In early 2016, she was unexpectedly inspired by a social media post to transition to a vegan lifestyle and hasn’t looked back since.
 A few months later she found her way to Full Circle Farm Sanctuary in Warm Springs GA.
 She has served Full Circle in a wide variety of roles since 2016.
-Courtney is originally from the greater Boston area and now lives north of Atlanta with her husband and dog Bambi. |
+Courtney is originally from the greater Boston area and now lives north of Atlanta with her husband and two rescue dogs Brody and Baxter. |

 Daniel Sweeney is a Sign Language Interpreter from Atlanta, GA.
 He received a BA in Psychology and MA in Speech/Language Pathology.
 Daniel was first inspired by reading Diet For A New America by John Robbins in the 80's and is excited to be involved in animal advocacy again.
 He strongly believes that a positive, welcoming ethos is vital to the growth of the animal rights movement.